QueNerguy/WikiQuedia/WikiQuedia/Mechanical Engineering/6 - Full Notes/ME/Y1/Semester 1/Manufacturing/Manufacturing Technologies/5 - Joining/Soldering.md

 ---
 # Soldering
 ### Process
-Soldering is a joining method related to [welding processes](Manufacturing%20Technologies%20Overview#welding), but the [workpieces](Manufacturing%20Technologies%20Overview#Terms%20and%20Disambiguation) don't melt, and the filler metal is very soft and has a low melting temperature.
-The process is very similar to [brazing](brazing).
-It's a low strength, low cost solution when welding to materials together.
+Soldering is a joining method that is very similar to [brazing](brazing), in that only the _filler metal_ melts to form the joint.
+It's a low strength, low cost solution when welding two materials together.
 The only requirement for soldering a material is that the material has a higher melting point than the filler metal[^sold].

 ### Characteristics
 This process is suitable for __all materials with a high enough melting point__.